Malaria Pills Canada — Malarone vs Doxycycline vs Mefloquine: Cost & Which to Choose

 Who should get it

-- •Pregnant travellers (with careful drug selection)
+- •Pregnant travellers (with careful medication selection by physician)

 Not recommended for

-- •Doxycycline: children under 8, pregnancy
+- •Doxycycline: children under 8, pregnancy or breastfeeding

-- •Mefloquine: history of depression, anxiety, seizures
+- •Mefloquine: history of depression, anxiety, seizures, or psychiatric disorders

-Destinations where Malaria is recommended
+Destinations where Malaria Pills Canada is recommended

-Full destination guides for Malaria travel
+Full destination guides for Malaria Pills Canada travel

 Explore our country guides — each covers the full vaccine plan, malaria risk, local health considerations, and FAQs.